fuzzylabs/matcha/docs/getting-started.md

 az login
 ```

-`matcha` has a set of sensible defaults for the infrastructure that it'll provision for you - see *HERE (TODO)* for more details.
+`matcha` has a set of sensible defaults for the infrastructure that it'll provision for you.

 To provision an experiment tracker using `matcha`, run the following command (you'll be asked a series of questions which helps `matcha` personalise the environment to you):